Oracle Cloud LLMs: 44% Better Price-Performance

 Yes.
 Use BM.GPU.H100.8 instances with 640GB total GPU memory.
 This handles models up to 200B parameters comfortably.

-For models exceeding single-instance capacity, deploy across multiple instances.
-Implement tensor parallelism using DeepSpeed or Megatron-LM.
-OCI's RDMA networking provides low-latency inter-instance communication.
+For models that exceed single-instance capacity, deploy across multiple instances using tensor parallelism with DeepSpeed or Megatron-LM.
+OCI's RDMA networking keeps inter-instance communication fast enough to make that practical.

 4-bit quantization (GPTQ, AWQ) reduces memory requirements by 75%.
 A 70B model needing 140GB full precision requires only 35GB quantized.
 Fits easily on single VM.GPU4.8 instance.